kyma-project/kyma/docs/04-operation-guides/security/sec-03-access-kyma.md

 ## Kubernetes-native CLI (kubectl)

 To access and manage your resources, you need a config file, called 'kubeconfig', required for authentication.
-You can obtain the 'kubeconfig' file directly from your cloud provider.
+You can obtain the 'kubeconfig' file directly from your Kubernetes Service Provider.
 It allows you to access the Kubernetes API server, usually as the admin user.
 Kyma does not manage this config file in any way.